kakagapo/ReadingList/notes/cs/distributed.md

 ## Notes from Raft paper

-- Title: In Search of an Understandable Consensus Algorithm
+- "In Search of an Understandable Consensus Algorithm" by Diego Ongaro and John Ousterhout, Stanford University
-- Authors: Diego Ongaro and John Ousterhout, Stanford University
+- Directly address the replicated state machine problem
-- Stronger from of leadership - lgo entries flow only from leader
+- Stronger from of leadership - log entries flow only from leader
 - Uses randomized timers for leader election
 - Joint consensus - majorities of 2 configurations overlap during transitions
 - Properties of practical consensus algorithms